Every smartphone already has access to GPS and comes with a free navigation app. So, why do you need to find the best GPS navigation device?

 The TomTom GO 620 is one of the best voice-activated GPS devices on the market.
 However, voice control isn’t the only way to set destinations and access settings.
 The 6″ display has a very responsive touchscreen with clear and unambiguous instructions.

 The processing chips in TomTom’s navigation devices have recently been upgraded to have ample computational strength for a quick and seamless experience.

 But let’s say that you’re somewhere you’ve never been before in your life.
 Say, Vietnam or Croatia.
 Every purchase of TomTom GO 620 gets you free access to maps of almost the entire world.
 With TomTom’s best GPS navigation, you’ll get the same free deal on speed cameras and info on traffic congestion even if you’re traveling across Europe.
 This information is all stored on a 16GB SD card.

 TomTom GPS updates are accomplished via Wi-Fi.
 You don’t need to add a computer to the mix.

 The TomTom GO 620 has a simple magnetic mount and is easy to set up.
 It powers through the car charger via a USB cable that comes in the box.
-The manufacturer lists this item at $279.99, so it’s really not a cheap GPS device.

 In the 16th century, Magellan was the first person to go west and reach the east.
 He was an explorer on a mission to find new routes and ways of circumnavigating the globe.
 But don’t worry, this brand of the best GPS navigation system in 2021 that carries his name will not send you halfway around the globe to reach your destination.